brianc/node-postgres/README.md

 1. Clone the repo
 2. From your workspace root run `yarn` and then `yarn lerna bootstrap`
-3. Ensure you have a PostgreSQL instance running with SSL enabled and an empty database for test
+3. Ensure you have a PostgreSQL instance running with SSL enabled and an empty database for tests
 4. Ensure you have the proper environment variables configured for connecting to the instance
 5. Run `yarn test` to run all the tests